hslin0307/wmpc/README.md

 This is obtained by assuming a lower-level inverse dynamics / PD law compensates the nonlinear dynamics (mass, Coriolis, gravity), so the closed-loop behaves approximately as ( \ddot q = u ).

-We intentionally use **double** instead of the **triple integrator** from the original wMPC paper, because the real UR5e does not expose jerk control.
+We intentionally use **double** instead of the **triple integrator** from the original wMPC paper, because our real UR5e did not have jerk control.

 ### 3.2 FOH Discretization (Double Integrator)